 Another benefit of eating more beetroot is the steady source of betaine.
 Betaine is a compound that can stimulate liver cell functions and reduce homocysteine levels.
 Homocysteine is a non-protein amino acid that is known to increase the risk of cardiovascular disease.

-Beetroot juice can be very potent if you are not careful, so don’t go overboard.
 If you’re just starting off with beetroot, you may want to dilute the juice by adding other water-rich vegetables, such as cucumber or celery.
 It is also advised that men avoid drinking beetroot juice every day as they don’t lose blood like women do.
-Over-consumption of beetroot can lead to an increase of iron in the blood.
+Over-consumption of beetroot can lead to an increase of iron in the blood (beneficial for anemics).

 Beetroot Juice Recipe

 Gather the following ingredients to make your own beetroot juice.
 This recipe makes about 16-20 ounces:

 - 1 lemon with peel (cut off both ends)